 From screening and diagnosis to treatment, Memorial Hermann Hospital’s comprehensive Lung Cancer Program provides personalized, multi-disciplinary and cutting-edge care for lung cancer patients.
-Our highly specialized team of physicians, who are affiliated with the University of Texas Health Science Center at Houston (UTHealth) Medical School, are also involved in clinical research that translates directly into advanced patient care.
+A highly specialized team of physicians, who are affiliated with the University of Texas Health Science Center at Houston (UTHealth) Medical School, are also involved in clinical research that translates directly into advanced patient care.
 The team also includes a social worker and nurse navigator to ensure that you never feel lost in a medical maze.

-If a preliminary x-ray uncovers an area of concern, or even if you’re just ready to quit smoking to reduce your risk, Memorial Hermann Hospital’s Lung Cancer Program is prepared to help you with all of the medical expertise, diagnostic tools and personal support you need to fight this challenging disease.
+Memorial Hermann Hospital’s Lung Cancer Program is prepared to help you with all of the medical expertise, diagnostic tools and personal support necessary to fight this challenging disease.